 Reduce the number of words wherever possible.
-Left-justify your text to allow a “ragged right” edge, which is much easier for the eye to follow.
+Left-justify your text to allow a “ragged right” edge, which is easy for the eye to follow (this paragraph is left-justified with a ragged right edge, for example); or you can fully justify your text, so that it looks like a block (this is commonly used in newspaper columns, for example).
 Use plain language to convey information, except where technical language is required.
+Limit the use of jargon.
 The style you would use for a peer-reviewed journal or a research paper is not the same writing style for a poster which should be understandable to someone who is not familiar with your content area.

 Captions for photos or graphics are a nice trick for getting more information in your poster without taking more space or looking too busy.
 Alternatively, if you have too much text on your poster, can you convey some of it through captions?
 Captions can be written in a small font with tighter line spacing.
 You can also try making the type color a bit lighter, such as a dark gray, which is still readable but is less busy.
 Information that is conveyed through graphics should not repeat any other information on the poster.